HermundstadLab/trajectoryLearning/README.md

 The script main.m loads auxiliary functions associated with the primary learning algorithm.
-It uses these and other functions to load pre-stored parameters values and build data structures that specify the properties of the spatial environment, training protocol, and agent.
+It uses these and other functions to load pre-stored parameter values and build data structures that specify the properties of the spatial environment, training protocol, and agent.

 As specified in main.m, the follow data structures must be constructed before